 Ranjan Muthukrishnan, Ph.D.
 Ranjan's research focuses on integrating empirical and theoretical approaches to understand the dynamics of major shifts in ecological communities.
 This has included working in coral reef communities to evaluate how anthropogenic stresses can drive shifts between coral-dominated and algal-dominated community states and more recent work on biological invasions focusing on the properties that make communities susceptible to invasive species and the community consequences of the displacement of native foundation species.

 Wesley Glisson.
 Wes is a Research Fellow involved in many aspects of our field and laboratory research.
-For his M.S., Wes investigated the sensitivity of secretive marshbirds to vegetation condition in natural and restored wetlands in southern Wisconsin.
+For his M.S. with Dan at Northwestern University, Wes investigated the sensitivity of secretive marshbirds to vegetation condition in natural and restored wetlands in southern Wisconsin.
 Before coming to UMN, Wes worked as a researcher in plant biology at Chicago Botanic Garden and in wildlife biology at the USGS Coop Unit at the University of Idaho.

 Rafael Contreras-Rangel.
 Rafa is a Master's student in Conservation Sciences whose work addresses management of the invasive green alga Nitellopsis obtusa (starry stonewort).